-FDA tentatively approves Merck's copycat of Sanofi's Lantus
+CORRECTED-FDA tentatively approves Merck's copycat of Sanofi's Lantus (July 20)

 Though the FDA said Merck's product was similar enough to Lantus to justify approval, the agency's final greenlight is subject to the resolution of a patent infringement suit brought by Sanofi against the U.S. drugmaker.

-Biosimilars are cheaper copies of protein-based biotech drugs such as Lantus, which are no longer protected by patents.
-They have been shown to have similar efficacy and side effects as the originals.

-But biosimilars have become involved in many Big Pharma patent tussles in recent years, whose time in court serves less to gain victory than to delay the launch of rival knock-offs.
+The litigation, filed in September, triggered a stay on final FDA approval for up to 30 months, unless a court rules in favor of Merck earlier.
 After Lantus's U.S. patent expired in 2015, Sanofi had hoped to revive diabetes drug revenue that had declined due to pricing pressure and competition, by launching a follow-on product called Toujeo in March that year.
 Toujeo raked in 649 million euros in sales last year.

-Eli Lilly & Co's Lantus biosimilar, Basaglar, won tentative FDA approval in August 2014 but litigation brought by Sanofi delayed final approval to December 2016.
+Eli Lilly & Co's Lantus follow-on biologic, Basaglar, won tentative FDA approval in August 2014 but litigation brought by Sanofi delayed final approval to December 2016.
 Lilly agreed to pay Sanofi royalties as part of the settlement.

 Basaglar generated $86.1 million in sales last year.